btrettel/plint/README.md

     1. A contraption| comprising:
     an enclosure,
     a display,
+    a display handle,
     at least one button, and
     at least one widget| mounted on the enclosure, wherein the enclosure is green,
-    the at least one button is yellow, and the at least one widget is blue.
+    the display handle is on a top of #the display, the at least one button is yellow, and the at least one widget is blue.

-As commas, semi-colons, colons, and the end of a claim terminate claim elements, it is not necessary to mark claims like the following, though doing so is harmless:
+As previously introduced claim elements are automatically marked, and commas, semi-colons, colons, and the end of a claim terminate claim elements, it is not necessary to mark claims like the following, though doing so is harmless:

     1. A contraption| comprising:
     an enclosure|,
     a display|,
+    a display handle|,
     at least one button|, and
     at least one widget| mounted on the enclosure|, wherein the enclosure| is green,
-    the at least one button| is yellow, and the at least one widget| is blue.
+    the display handle| is on a top of #the display|, the at least one button| is yellow, and the at least one widget| is blue.

 ### Verbose mode

 Verbose mode can be enabled with the `-V` or `--verbose` flag, which will print how plint is interpreting the claim when doing the antecedent basis analysis.
-For example, plint's interpretation of the demo claim is:
+For example, plint's interpretation of the first demo claim is:

-    Claim 1 marked: A {contraption} comprising: an {enclosure}, a {display}, {at least one button}, and {at least one widget} mounted on the [enclosure], wherein the [enclosure] is green, the [at least one button] is yellow, and the [at least one widget] is blue.
+    Claim 1 marked: A {contraption} comprising: an {enclosure}, a {display}, a {display handle}, {at least one button}, and {at least one widget} mounted on the [enclosure], wherein the [enclosure] is green, the [display handle] is on a {top of the display}, the [at least one button] is yellow, and the [at least one widget] is blue.

 ### Shortcomings of the antecedent basis checker

 The antecedent basis checker is fragile and will likely require some iteration until a claim is marked in a way that plint likes.

 At present, plint won't work with nested elements.
-For example: `a center of the widget|` would ideally be interpreted as `a {center of [the widget]}`, but that's not how plint will work at the moment.
+For example: `a center of the widget|` would ideally be interpreted as `a {center of the [widget]}`, but that's not how plint will work at the moment.
 That'll need to be marked like this: `a center of #the widget|`, interpreted as `a {center of the widget}`.
 Then plint will think it's all just one element.

 ## Specification checking